Eric Dier: Breakthrough at Sporting

 On 26 August 2012, Dier made his debut with Sporting B in a 2012–13 Segunda Liga 3–1 away win against Atlético, replacing Diego Rubio in the 77th minute.
 On 4 November 2012, Dier scored his first senior goal with a direct free kick against Benfica B in a 3–1 away win in the Segunda Liga.

-On 11 November 2012, Dier was called to play for the first team in a Primeira Liga 1–0 home win against Braga, assisting Ricky van Wolfswinkel for the match's only goal.
+On 11 November 2012, Dier was called to play for the first team in a Primeira Liga 1–0 home win against Braga.
 Fifteen days later, he scored his first goal for Sporting CP's first squad in a 2–2 league away draw against Moreirense.